 Many professions require business trips at some point.
-Although you are travelling for business and not for pleasure, staying productive can be a challenge.
-After all, you’re miles away from your office and no near to your regular routine.
-With that in mind, here are some helpful tips for how you can stay as productive as possible while you're on your next business trip.
+Although you are traveling for business and not for pleasure, staying productive can be a challenge.
+After all, you’re miles away from your office and not near your regular routine.
+With that in mind, here are some helpful tips for how you can stay as productive as possible while you’re on your next business trip.

 Identify the type of work you’ll be doing and bring the technology that will help you get it done.
 For example, you don’t want to find yourself with just a smartphone or a tablet if you are going to need a laptop to handle all the spreadsheets and reports you need to deal with.
 And remember that if you need it to do your work, then it should travel with you in your carry-on bag.
 Your tech won’t do you any good if you have a six-hour layover but everything is packed away in your checked baggage.

 Most airlines and hotels provide wi-fi these days but don’t leave yourself open for a rude awakening when you discover that your hotel either doesn’t provide it or that the connection is poor.
 You can deal with this one in two ways, purchase a wi-fi hotspot of your own before you leave home (your employer may be willing to help you out with this) and bring an ethernet cable with you.
 If the wi-fi in your hotel room is spotty, the ethernet cable will be your lifeline.